F♯ (musical note)

 F (F-sharp; also known as fa dièse or fi) is the seventh semitone of the solfège.

-It lies a chromatic semitone above F and a diatonic semitone below G, thus being enharmonic to sol bémol or G♭ (G-flat).
-However, in some temperaments, it is not the same as G♭.
+It lies a chromatic semitone above F and a diatonic semitone below G, thus being enharmonic to sol bémol or G♭ (G-flat) in 12 equal temperament.
+However, in other temperaments, such as quarter-comma meantone, it is not the same as G♭.
 G♭ is a major third below B♭, whereas F♯ is a major third above D (a minor third below A).
 Another enharmonic note is Edouble sharp (E-double sharp).

-When calculated in equal temperament with a reference of A above middle C as 440 Hz, the frequency of the F♯ above middle C (or F♯4) is approximately 369.994 Hz.
+When calculated in equal temperament with a reference of A above middle C as 440 Hz, the frequency of the F♯ above middle C (or F♯4) is approximately 369.994Hz.
 See pitch (music) for a discussion of historical variations in frequency.